dpeterson1125/dpeterson1125/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on getting Azure Cloud Certified
+- 🌱 I’m currently learning Azure and JavaScript
+- 👯 I’m looking to get a position working as a Systems Engineer or Systems Admin in the Public Cloud

 <!--
 **dpeterson1125/dpeterson1125** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.